GuzioMG/JS-utils/README.md

 ## Usage

-Just add `https://github.com/GuzioMG/JS-utils/blob/master/bin/c.js` to the top of your HTML body.
+Just add `<script src="https://github.com/GuzioMG/JS-utils/blob/master/bin/c.js"></script>` to the top of your HTML body.

 You may want to add something else, but I'll explain that soon.